Being A Responsible Drone Pilot

 What Precautions Should You Take?

-Here at Blue Whale Media, the website design Manchester agency, we offer drone footage services.
+Here at Blue Whale Media, we offer drone footage services.
 We have a drone with a high-resolution camera attached to it, which captures incredible aerial footage.
 But we know how to fly the drone safely because we have qualified drone pilots on our staff.

 Our pilots have received the relevant documentation from the UK’s Civil Aviation Authority (CAA) that allows us to fly our drone for business purposes.
 This is known as a Permission for Commercial Operations (PfCO).